 Day and Boarding Schools

-Our families come to us when their child’s current school is no longer meeting their needs or challenging them to grow.
+Families of children and adolescents come to us when their current school is no longer meeting their needs or challenging them to grow.
 We visit hundreds of schools, network with admission directors and use our intimate knowledge to help you decide what your child needs in order to reach their unique potential.
 We spend the time personally meeting with your family, evaluating records and speaking with others who understand your child’s strengths and struggles so that we can suggest the “right fit.”
 We specialize in suggesting schools that offer a variety of supports and structures to help students access their best selves.

 We keep current with best practices in educating children and adolescents with special learning needs.
 While many schools offer learning support, some students require a “culture of support”—specific learning strategies instruction, executive functioning and/or social pragmatics.
 Specialized schools target their academic, social and residential curriculum to the needs of students who are fragile learners.